 Quality Control From Soil-to-Store, or Your Door

 A New England Hemp Company

-At Heritage CBD, we partner with the best family farms in Western Massachusetts to grow our hemp using organic farming methods.
-We provide the seeds, they grow the plants, we work together to harvest the crop, and then we extract the hemp oil at our manufacturing facility in Northampton, MA where we also make all our CBD products.
+At Heritage CBD, we partner with the local family farms in Western Massachusetts to grow our hemp without the use of harmful chemicals or pesticides.
+We provide the seeds, they grow the plants, we work together to harvest the crop, and then we extract the hemp oil at our manufacturing facility in Northampton, MA where we also make all our Heritage CBD products.